OCA/l10n-brazil/l10n_br_dere/readme/USAGE.md

    XML stays unsigned and is checked against the official XSD.
 Sending signs each event (XML-DSig RSA-SHA256), validates the signed event and the lote, then posts one type per batch.
-   **Replace Tables** updates the existing PGCC snapshot in place (for example a new `codTrib`) so D-1101 / D-1106 lines keep their account link.
+   **Replace Tables** / **Exclude Tables** open the operation wizard (`tpOper` 2/3).
+Replace updates the existing PGCC snapshot in place (for example a new `codTrib`) so D-1101 / D-1106 lines keep their account link.
 Accounts still used by those events cannot be dropped.
 3. Sending does **not** consult immediately.
 Use **Consult Results** or wait for the cron (exponential backoff from 2 minutes up to 60) until the D-9001 receipt arrives.
 Then generate the trial balance (D-1101) from